materialsvirtuallab/nano281/labs/lab3/README.md

 Try to complete all questions, doing everything in your Jupyter notebook.
 Make generous use of code cells, text cells, etc.  and write your notebook as though it is a lab report but with Python code incorporated.
 The easier you make it for your instructors to find the answers, the better.

-At the end of the lab, please submit the `nano281-lab2-<first_name>-<last_name>.ipynb` file (it should be in whatever directory you started your jupyter notebook application in) via Google classroom.
+At the end of the lab, please submit the `nano281-lab2-<first_name>-<last_name>.ipynb` file (it should be in whatever directory you started your jupyter notebook application in) via Canvas.

 Our assessment criteria: